e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

     psk="NETWORK-PASSWORD"
 }
 ```
-Please safely remove the USB Card Reader / MicroSD card as to ensure the data is not corrupted.
+Please safely remove the USB Card Reader / MicroSD card as to ensure the data is not corrupted

 ### Inital Setup of Raspberry Pi Zero Wireless
 #### Boot your Raspberry Pi